Congrats on making it to the final problem of the week! Today's problem is a bit tricky but will seem so obvious once you get it.

 reply permalink

-Adam - 10 years, 9 months ago
+Adam - 12 years ago

 reply permalink

-Valetudinarian - 10 years, 9 months ago
+Valetudinarian - 12 years ago

 I am no programmer myself, but I have a few suggestions for those of the required knowledge who could reconcile my ideas into the requested language.